tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-sql-2000-when-8000-characters-is-not-eno.md

 This works fine, but there are limitations on what can be done with that @longdata variable just like there are with text columns, such as the inability to use the Len() function (use DataLength instead).

-If you truly must have variables with more than 8000 characters in a stored procedure, but they can&#8217;t be passed in as parameters, then you are now in the unfortunate position of having to use tables and text pointers.
-You&#8217;ll need the functions TEXTPTR, WRITETEXT, UPDATETEXT, and READTEXT.
+If you truly must have variables with more than 8000 characters in a stored procedure, but they can't be passed in as parameters, then you are now in the unfortunate position of having to use tables and text pointers.
+You'll need the functions TEXTPTR, WRITETEXT, UPDATETEXT, and READTEXT.
 With these, you can work with pieces of the long data types (no longer than 8000 characters at a time in a variable).

-Here&#8217;s an example of putting more than 8000 characters into a column in an SP:
+Here's an example of putting more than 8000 characters into a column in an SP:

 sql
 CREATE TABLE #Table (